austinjamesshank/simpleZooniverse/README.md

 # Contact Information

-The best way to reach us with questions is via email to any of the following (in order of relevance):
+The best way to reach us with questions is via email to any of the following:

 - ashank@unca.edu
 - austinjamesshank@gmail.com
 - blundgre@unca.edu
-- ashank@alumni.unca.edu

 # Documentation